 All classes are held at Dakota Stained Glass (2300 N. Westport Ave, Sioux Falls, SD 57107, Ph.
 605-331-4963).
 Class fees and supply costs are listed with each class.
 You are required to pay the class fee at the time of registration.
-We realize that sometimes things come up and throw your plans out the window.
+We realize that sometimes things happen and plans need to be changed.
 If you need to cancel, please contact us at least 7 days before the class begins and we will give you class credit (meaning your class fee can be applied to an upcoming class.)
 If you cancel less than 7 days before the class begins, you will lose 50% of your class fee and the other 50% will be given to you as class credit.
 Cancellations the day of or no shows will forfeit the class fee.
 PLEASE NOTE!
 There are no refunds for classes.
 Class credit is good for one year.
 USE IT OR LOSE IT!
 THERE IS NO EXPERIENCE REQUIRED FOR MOST OF THESE CLASSES.
 For photos of class projects go to www.dakotastainedglass.com.
 You may also register and pay for classes online!

 This class builds on the skills learned in the beginning copper foil class.
 It will serve as an introduction to working with lead came.
 You will further your glass cutting skills.
 Then you will learn and work with the three types of lead joints.
 Finally you will solder your project together and glaze it.
 When finished you will have a leaded panel.